benjacoblee/gic-assessment/readme.md

 ```

 - Then, run `npm start`
 - For logo upload to work, you will need the appropriate environment variables.
-Run `cp .env.example .env` and add your environment variables
+Run `cp .env.example .env` and add your environment variables.
+  - The bucket type must be set to "public"
+  - The application key must have "Read and Write" access